robwilhelmsson/resort-info/README.md

 ## Features

 - Access all the resorts in the world by country, continent or by searching for an individual resort.
 - User Authentication: Users can create an account and sign in to access personalized features.
+Authentication using JWT and checks for password and email validity.
 - Resort Information: The application provides comprehensive information on ski resorts globally, including details such as location, facilities, terrain, and more.
 - Favorite Resorts: Logged-in users can save their favorite resorts to their account, allowing them to easily access and manage their preferred destinations.
 - Pagination: Due to the large amount of data collected for the resorts, I implemented pagination in the backend controllers to optimize performance and prevent excessive load times.